Background pattern

 1. What is Aricept and what is it used for

 Aricept belongs to a group of medications called acetylcholinesterase inhibitors.
-Donepezil hydrochloride increases the levels in the brain of a substance related to memory (acetylcholine) by reducing the rate of breakdown of this substance.
+Donepezil hydrochloride increases the levels in the brain of a substance related to memory (acetylcholine) by reducing the breakdown of this substance.

-It is used for the treatment of mild to moderately severe symptoms of Alzheimer's disease.
-Symptoms include increased memory loss, confusion, and changes in behavior.
+It is used to treat the symptoms of mild to moderately severe Alzheimer's disease.
+The symptoms include increased memory loss, confusion, and changes in behavior.

 2. What you need to know before taking Aricept